EuroProofNet/europroofnet.github.io/_pages/grants.md

 - A letter from the host confirming that he or she will receive the applicant.
 - A quote for the travel in euros (screen capture).

+Be careful to check flight/train tickets that you can modify or cancel for free or at little cost (possibly by taking some insurance).

+**Documents to provide for ITCGs**

+Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=ITCG) (you need to add a bank account on your profile first).
+The following documents must be uploaded:

+- The application form provided by e-COST which requires:
+  - Details of the conference (title and dates)
+  - Details of the presentation (title, abstract)
+  - Relevance wrt EuroProofNet [objectives](../description) (max 500 words)
+  - Expected impact (max 500 words)
+- Acceptance letter/mail from the conference organizers.
+- A quote for the travel in euros (screen capture).

-Be careful to check flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking some insurance).
-After acceptance, you are responsible to buy your flight/train tickets and accommodations by youself.
+Be careful to check flight/train tickets that you can modify or cancel for free or at little cost (possibly by taking some insurance).

 **Selection criteria**